nrfconnect/sdk-nrf/samples/nrf9160/asset_tracker/README.rst

 nRF9160: Asset Tracker
 ######################

-The Asset Tracker sample demonstrates how to use the :ref:`lib_nrf_cloud` to connect an nRF9160 DK to the `nRF Cloud`_ via LTE and transmit GPS and device orientation data.
+The Asset Tracker sample demonstrates how to use the :ref:`lib_nrf_cloud` to connect an nRF9160 DK to the `nRF Cloud`_ via LTE and transmit GPS and sensor data.

 Overview
 ********

-The sample sends GPS position data and accelerometer data that is collected by an nRF9160 DK to Nordic Semiconductor's cloud solution, `nRF Cloud`_, where the data is visualized.
+The sample sends GPS position, temperature, and accelerometer data that is collected by an nRF9160 DK to Nordic Semiconductor's cloud solution, `nRF Cloud`_, where the data is visualized.
-The accelerometer data is used to infer the device's physical orientation.
+The accelerometer data is used to infer the device's physical orientation, which is sent as the nRF Cloud sensor data type "FLIP".
-It is sent as the nRF Cloud sensor data type "FLIP".
+Temperature data is sent as the nRF Cloud sensor type "TEMP".

-By default, the sample uses simulated sensor and GPS data.
+By default, the sample uses simulated sensor and GPS data, but it can be configured with Kconfig options to use real sensors to collect data.
 The LTE link control driver is used to establish the LTE link automatically.
+When the device is connected to the nRF Cloud, you can use the LTE Link Monitor to send AT commands and receive the response.

 Requirements